Michigan became hotspot as variants rose and vigilance fell

-ROYAL OAK, Mich.
+ROYAL OAK, M.I.
 (AP) — Eric Gala passed up an opportunity to get a coronavirus vaccine when shots became available in Michigan, and he admits not taking the virus seriously enough.

 Then he got sick with what he thought was the flu.
 He thought he would sweat it out and then feel back to normal.